dcmi/dc-srap/docs/srap-profile.md

 **dct:identifier**

 `dct:identifier` is a non-specific property for identifiers and MAY be used in the `SRAPResource` shape.
 It is also available in the `Person` shape, the `Organization` shape and the `Grant` shape.
-Use full URIs as values of `dct:identifier` for those identifiers that have them, such as the DOI and the ORCID.
+Full IRIs SHOULD be used as values of `dct:identifier` for those identifiers that have them, such as the DOI and the ORCID.

 **bibo:isbn**